 Your ability to control your destiny can affect your attitude towards going for counselling.
 Four years ago, a lady in my university failed in the first year, and so she decided to go back to level 100.
 In her mind she was thinking of changing course or maybe switching on to another course.
 She consulted one of the lecturers and told the lecturer, who counselled her to continue her program.
 He told her that getting DD in level 100 is not the end of her career.
-She listened to the lecturer and she became the valedictorian.
+She listened to the lecturer University of Cape Coast https://ir.ucc.edu.gh/xmlui and she became the valedictorian.
 This lady allowed the lecturer to control her destiny, which originally was to drop the program and start all over again.
 We can control our destiny, and sometimes, we can also allow other people to help us shape our ideas (Participant B).